lesspass/blog/_posts/2016-10-19-how-does-it-work.md

 Sometimes sites have specific password rules.
 For instance, some banks only accept passwords made of numbers.
 So you have to remember both a strong password and complex rules.

-Well, we built a “connected” version to tackle that.
+Well, we built a "connected" version to tackle that.
 It works by saving your password’s profile, i.e. everything **except the master password and the generated password** to be able to generate the password.
 Then, next time you need this password you just have to select the profile and type the master password.

 Here is what a profile looks like: